sibellavia/sibellavia.github.io/content/about.md

 I was born and raised in Catania, Sicily, a beautiful city overlooking the Ionian Sea and living at the foot of the Mount Etna.
 I am now based in Milan, another city I love, but I travel all the time.
 I work full-time as a Senior Analyst @ Accenture.
 I am studying for a MSc in Data Science at the University of Milan-Bicocca.
 I am a very passionate person who looks at life with a lot of curiosity.

 I am currently working as a Senior Analyst and Software Engineer on several projects.
-I am used to working in complex contexts based on microservices architecture, where I am committed to coordinating my teams and participating in the design and development of the solutions we propose.
 The industries I have worked in are Energy, Public Administration, Chemical-Cosmetic, and E-Commerce.

 I study AI/ML because it is the perfect synthesis of my main passions: programming, mathematics, statistics, business development.
-My biggest dream is to one day work in healthcare and oncology in general.
 In the past I also had a prominent role as a UX/UI designer: it taught me to love symmetries, well-chosen typographies, and good taste in design.

 ## Skills